rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/faws-mapping.rst

 Complete Mapping Policy Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following example combines both Fanatical Support for AWS permissions and Fanatical Support for AWS permissions into a single mapping policy.
+The following example combines both Fanatical Support for AWS permissions and AWS Console and API permissions into a single mapping policy.

 .. code:: yaml